 Manual Reel Mowers

 But cutting grass with a manual mower is hard work, especially if the grass needs more than a 1" haircut.
 These machines also don't trim close to objects like trees, so even basic landscaping requires some hand-trimming.
-But, if you must give this mower a try, the pictured Greenworks 25052 16" Push Reel Mower ($74.95 with free shipping, a low by $3) has a 2" rear roller, 10" front wheels, and weighs only 26 lbs.
-It comes with a 4-year parts and labor warranty.
+But, if you must give this mower a try, the Sun Joe Mow Joe 16" Push Reel Mower ($79.99 with $10 shipping) has a clippings catcher and weighs only 22 lbs.

 Corded Electric Mowers

-There are some disadvantages to this type of mower though, too, the primary being the awkwardness of wrestling with the cord — and trying not to cut it.
-Moreover, these lawnmowers are only as powerful as the current they can draw from your home wiring and accordingly don't handle long grass very well.
+There are some disadvantages to this type of mower though, the primary being the awkwardness of wrestling with the cord — and trying not to cut it.
+Moreover, these lawn mowers are only as powerful as the current they can draw from your home wiring and accordingly don't handle long grass very well.
 They're also designed to cut a narrower swath of grass compared to more highly-powered models, thereby increasing the time it takes to mow.
-All in all the pictured Black & Decker MM875 Electric Corded Push Mower ($237.99 with free shipping, a low by $2) and its kin are best designed for small lawns.
+All in all the pictured Black & Decker MM875 Electric Corded Push Mower ($239.99 with free shipping, a low by $9) and its kin are best designed for small lawns.
 This mower features a 12-amp motor, 19" deck, weighs 52 lbs., and is effortless to start and maintain.

 Electric Battery Mowers

 This type of electric mower is cord-free, operating from a battery enclosed in the housing.
 Less cumbersome than corded models, these mowers can start at the flip of a switch and just need to be plugged in to recharge.
 Electric battery mowers are also emission-free at point-of-use.
 The downsides here are that, for many models, the recharge time can be close to a full day, and the battery is heavy, making the mower more cumbersome to push.